 Regulation 1332/2008 on food enzymes introduced harmonized rules for their scientific evaluation and authorization in the EU.
 Articles 10-13 of Regulation 1332/2008 set out specific labeling requirements.
 EFSA is currently evaluating industry applications for authorization of existing and new food enzymes.
 Until the Commission draws up an EU-list of authorized food enzymes, national rules will continue to apply.
-For detailed information see the European Commission's website https://ec.europa.eu/food/safety/food_improvement_agents/enzymes/eu_rules_en extraction solvents used in the production of foodstuffs and food ingredients (Council Directive 2009/32/EC).
+For detailed information see the European Commission's website https://ec.europa.eu/food/safety/food_improvement_agents/enzymes/eu_rules_en.